hussainsajib/PyGen/conductor/tracks/shorts_seo_metadata_20251227/plan.md

 ## Phase 4: Final Integration and Verification
 - [x] Task: End-to-end verification
     - [x] Sub-task: Generate a Short WBW video with a custom title and verify that the resulting YouTube metadata includes the optimized SEO tags, CTAs, and formatted title.
-- [~] Task: Conductor - User Manual Verification 'Phase 4: Final Integration and Verification' (Protocol in workflow.md)
+- [x] Task: Conductor - User Manual Verification 'Phase 4: Final Integration and Verification' [checkpoint: 4efb406] (Protocol in workflow.md)